OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 1. Ensure GitHub issues are enabled for your repo.
 This will allow you to create issues and put them on the project board. ([hint](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/disabling-issues))

+2. Add collaborators from your team to your repo. [(hint)](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository)

-2. Create a project board using the "automated kanban" template.
+3. Create a project board using the "automated kanban" template.
 Learn more about automation with project boards [here](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/configuring-automation-for-project-boards).

-3. Create an issue for this challenge and each of the remaining challenges (i.e., create 9 issues).
+4. Create an issue for this challenge and each of the remaining challenges (i.e., create 9 issues).
 When creating each issue, make sure to:
     - Assign an owner for each issue.
 For example, assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
     - Associate each issue with the project board you just created ([hint](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar))

-4. Review the project board and ensure your issues appear.
+5. Review the project board and ensure your issues appear.

-5. Ask your team member to close the `challenge 1` issue you assigned to them.
+6. Ask your team member to close the `challenge 1` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.

-6. After you complete each of the following challenges, be sure to close each associated issue.
+7. After you complete each of the following challenges, be sure to close each associated issue.

 ### Success Criteria